SAP-samples/bulletinboard-reviews-nodejs/README.md

 ## How to work locally

+After checkout please run `npm i` once in order to install all node dependencies.

 Use the script `run-db.sh` to start your local postgres DB instance.
 Afterwards, you can run `start-app-locally.sh` to start your local API endpoint.
 Optionally, you can add the parameter `debug` in order to start your local server in debug mode.

 The tests are executed with command `npm test`.
 Starting the test suite in debug mode is done similarly via command `npm run test:debug`.